 This concept was considered in the case of Chief Constable of Lincolnshire v Stubbs , which involved two incidents between police officers at social events outside work.
 The first was a night out at a pub and the second was a leaving celebration.
 The Employment Tribunal and Employment Appeal Tribunal held that neither event was an informal gathering.
 The two officers would not have attended the events had it not been for the work connection, and they were both therefore an extension of the workplace and the employer was vicariously liable for the events which occurred.

 Of course it is often the case that even when the formal event comes to a close, the party continues elsewhere.
-Should an incident occur at an after-party, an employer’s liability may cease if the (unfortunate) events stem from an entirely independent, voluntary, and discreet event of a very different nature to the company-organised party (as was the view taken in Bellman v Northampton Recruitment Ltd , which we summarised in Frontline last year (here)).
+Should an incident occur at an after-party, an employer’s liability may cease if the (unfortunate) events stem from an entirely independent, voluntary, and discreet event of a very different nature to the company-organised party (as was the view taken in Bellman v Northampton Recruitment Ltd ).

-However, given the potentially far reaching consequences, aside from details such as dress-code, time and venue, employers should provide employees with a gentle reminder that the Christmas party is an extension of the workplace and that inappropriate behaviour, unwanted conduct and unorthodox use of company property will be dealt with in the same way it would as if it took place during work hours.
+However, given the potentially far reaching consequences, aside from details such as dress-code, time and venue, employers should provide employees with a gentle reminder that the Christmas party is an extension of the workplace.
+Inappropriate behaviour, unwanted conduct and unorthodox use of company property will be dealt with in the same way it would as if it took place during work hours.

 2. Avoiding discrimination